yancheng0821/merchant-system/merchant-admin/public/legal/terms-of-service-en.md

 - You must pay on time to keep using the Service
 - You're responsible for all applicable taxes

+**Tax Disclaimer:**

+Tax determination is based on the billing address provided by the customer.
+The customer is responsible for providing accurate tax information.
+VAMerchant is not liable for taxes arising from false or incorrect address information supplied by the customer.

 **Refunds:** Subscription fees are generally non-refundable, except:
 - As required by law
 - Within 30 days of annual subscription purchase (at our discretion)